slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Convert text to integers

 As explored in the previous tutorial, categorical variables (text) have to be converted to numerical variables in order to be processed by a computer.
 Hence, the document texts have to be converted into ther integer equivalents.
-There are a few approaches to do this:
+One approach would be to one-hot encode each word, but this would be a meaningless and potentially expensive approach.
+An alternative approach would be to integer encode each word.

 ## Pad the documents